cytham/irsim/README.md

 This software is created to simulate RNA sequencing datasets (Illumina NGS) with pseudo-random intron retention events in coding RNA transcripts.
 The simulated datasets can be used to evaluate and benchmark intron-retention detection softwares or workflows.
 IRSim is a software package written in Python3 and employs DWGSIM for NGS read simulation.

-The percent intron retention (PIR) of each retained intron is calculated by \[100 x mean retention reads over the sum of retention and spliced intron reads\] taken from [Braunschweig et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4216919/).
+The percent intron retention (PIR) of each retained intron is calculated by \[100 x mean retention reads divided by the sum of retention reads and spliced intron reads\] as seen in [Braunschweig et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4216919/).

 ## Installation